picocomputer/picocomputer.github.io/docs/source/vga.rst

 Sprites may be drawn over each fill plane.
 This is the 16-bit sprite system from the Pi Pico Playground.
 Lower bit depths are planned for a different mode.

 WARNING!
-Highly experimental!
-Rumbledethumps did not write this code.
-This code can crash the entire VGA module.
+Slightly experimental!
+It is unknown how well the structure data is validated.
+Please submit a reproducable test program if you encounter a VGA system lockup.

 .. list-table::
   :widths: 5 5 90